Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 Much of the effort for this release came from our open source community.
 We would like to particularly acknowledge the contributions of Rob Rusnak who contributed the administrative tools as part of the Google Summer of Code project.
 The features in this release were supported by the GSoC, OOI, and FutureGrid projects.

-The Nimbus 2.9 RC2 is available for download at: http://www.nimbusproject.org/downloads/
+The Nimbus 2.9 RC2 is available for download at: https://www.nimbusproject.org/downloads/

-Documentation (still in progress) is available at: http://www.nimbusproject.org/docs/2.9/
+Documentation (still in progress) is available at: https://www.nimbusproject.org/docs/2.9/

 We appreciate help from all who are willing to test this release.
 To help provide an easy vehicle for feedback and resolve issues quickly we offer real-time access to a Nimbus RC chatroom for serious alpha testers.
 If you would like to participate, please contact us for access.